Captain Victory and the Galactic Rangers: Collected editions

-In February 2007, Erik Larsen reported that Image Comics planned to publish a completely recolored one volume collection of Jack Kirby's 14 issues of Captain Victory.
-In July of the same year, he announced that Image Comics would be publishing an all-new Captain Victory comic book featuring many of Jack Kirby's never-before-seen creations.
+In 2007, Image Comics planned to publish a completely recolored one volume collection of Jack Kirby's 14 issues of Captain Victory, including an all-new Captain Victory comic book featuring many of Jack Kirby's never-before-seen creations.
 The hardcover collection was scheduled to be released in November 2007 (ISBN 1582408149), but production issues delayed the hardcover, so that better source material could be located.